ferminacy/HHA504_Assignment_Storage/storage.md

 Python code for uploading files to GCP Cloud Storage

-Notes on storage management and security features in Azure and GCP
+Notes on storage management and security features in Azure and GCP The security features on Azure were helpful and detected keys.